kingluo/pgcat/README.md

 ---

-Note that two things have changed in postgresql offical over the years since my last commit to pgcat:
+Note that some facts have changed in postgresql offical over the years since my last commit to pgcat:

 1. Since version 13: